 Chopard's Head of Corporate Sustainability (HCS) leads the due diligence system and the audit programme.
-In doing so, the HCS works closely with Chopard's purchasers and buyers dealing directly with our company's business partners.
+In doing so, the HCS works closely with Chopard's purchasing team dealing directly with the suppliers.

 The system is overseen by the company's Chief Financial Officer (CFO), who is alerted by the HCS of any potential red flags that arise with regards to the company's sourcing practices.
 The CFO reports to the board on these issues.